monikaly13/TicTacToe/README.md

 ## AI Disclosure

 **AI Usage**: This project was enhanced with guidance from AI assistants for:
-- ✅ Code structure and architecture recommendations
+- Code structure and architecture recommendations
-- ✅ FXGL framework best practices
+- FXGL framework best practices
-- ✅ UI/UX layout suggestions
+- UI/UX layout suggestions
-- ✅ Documentation and README generation
+- Documentation and README generation
-- ✅ Potential enhancement strategies
+- Potential enhancement strategies
+- Readme.md Structure

 **Human-Created**:
-- ✅ Core game logic implementation
+- Core game logic implementation
-- ✅ UI component styling and layout
+- UI component styling and layout
-- ✅ Game flow and event handling
+- Game flow and event handling
-- ✅ Testing and debugging
+- Testing and debugging

-**No AI Code Generation**: All production code was written by human developers, with AI providing architectural guidance only.
+**No AI Code Generation**: All code was written by human, with AI providing architectural guidance only.

 ---